In one of our earlier articles we’ve described the top 10 most expensive currencies in the world, but our today’s list is going to be a bit different.

 It is believed that the Canadian dollar is mostly affected by the American economy.
 This is due to its geographical proximity to the United States and large volumes of import from the neighbouring country.

-Since 2013 the Canadian dollar has taken the 5th place as the reserve world currency.
+As of the first quarter of 2021, the Canadian dollar has taken the 6th place as the reserve world currency.

 Honorable Mentions – Potential Most Stable Currencies